raghavareddydcn/MilkManApp/GITHUB_ACTIONS_FIX.md

 - **CI Configuration:** `.github/workflows/ci-cd.yml` correctly initializes schema and seeds data.
 - **Git:** Changes committed and pushed.

-**The GitHub Actions pipeline is now running and expected to pass.** 🚀
+**The GitHub Actions pipeline is now running and expected to pass purely GREEN.** 🟢